Multivariate subjective fiducial inference: Comparing subjective fiducial inference to Bayesian inference

-Since posterior probabilities are determined through Bayes' theorem simply by reweighting prior probabilities, that is by normalising prior probabilities after they have been multiplied by the likelihood function, it would seem difficult to argue that such probabilities should be considered as being generally stronger than prior probabilities, except of course if they could be justified in an alternative way, i.e.\ a non-Bayesian way.
-Therefore, if a proper prior density is used to try to represent a lack of knowledge about an unrestricted parameter $\theta$ before the data is observed, then it could be argued that it would be difficult to use Bayesian reasoning to make any kind of claim that probabilities not equalling zero or one that are obtained by integrating over the resulting posterior density ought to be regarded as being anything other than very weak probabilities.
+Since posterior probabilities are derived through Bayes' theorem simply by reweighting prior probabilities, that is by normalising the probabilities that are the result of multiplying prior probabilities by the likelihood function, it would seem difficult to make the argument, on the basis of the reasoning that underlies this theorem, that such probabilities should be regarded as being generally stronger than prior probabilities.
+Of course, this does not discount the possibility that this particular argument could be sometimes justified by using a non-Bayesian form of reasoning, but this would raise the question as to whether Bayesian theory is actually being applied.

+Therefore, if a proper prior density is used to try to represent a lack of knowledge about an unrestricted parameter $\theta$ before the data are observed, then it could be argued that it would be difficult to use Bayesian reasoning to make any kind of claim that probabilities not equalling zero or one that are obtained by integrating over the resulting posterior density ought to be regarded as being anything other than very weak probabilities.
 A similar argument could be presented in the case where the parameter $\theta$ is restricted on the real line.

 This is a clear inadequacy of Bayesian inference.
-Also, notice that the severe criticisms of carrying out Bayesian inference using objective prior distributions that were highlighted in Section~\ref{sec9} do not apply to subjective fiducial inference.
-Therefore, a strong case has been made that subjective fiducial inference is superior to Bayesian inference when little or nothing was known about the parameter of interest before the data was observed.
+Also, notice that the severe criticisms that were highlighted in Section~\ref{sec9} of what was referred to, in that section, as objective Bayesian inference do not apply to the theory of subjective fiducial inference outlined in the present paper.
+Therefore, a strong case has been made that subjective fiducial inference is superior to Bayesian inference in scenarios where little or nothing was known about the parameters of the model of interest before the data were observed.